Azure/terraform-azurerm-avm-res-cdn-profile/README.md

 ### <a name="input_front_door_origin_groups"></a> [front\_door\_origin\_groups](#input\_front\_door\_origin\_groups)

-Description:   Manages a Front Door (standard/premium) Origin group.
+Description:   Manages a map of Front Door (standard/premium) Origin groups.

   - `name` - (Required) The name which should be used for this Front Door Origin Group.
   - `load_balancing` - (Required) A load\_balancing block as defined below:-